walmartlabs/lacinia/docs/tutorial/init-schema.rst

 The field resolver in this case is a placeholder; it ignores all the arguments passed to it, and simply returns nil.
+Like all field resolver functions, it accepts three arguments: a context map, a map of field arguments, and a container value.
+We'll discuss what these are and how to use them shortly.

 user namespace
 --------------